 - Native Americans are more likely to be killed by police than any other racial group, according to the Center on Juvenile and Criminal Justice.

 - Native American men are incarcerated at four times the rate of white men; Native American women are incarcerated at six times the rate of white women, according to a report compiled by the Lakota People’s Law Project.

 - Native Americans fall victim to violent crime at more than double the rate of all other US citizens, according to BJS reports.
 Eighty-eight percent of violent crime committed against Native American women is carried out by non-Native perpetrators.

 It’s true that the majority of serious offenses committed by Native Americans are dealt with at the federal level—and this generally entails more severe sentencing.
 But to claim racialized disparities in incarceration are due to a few differences between state and federal sentencing policy grossly over-simplifies the problem.

-Native Americans are more likely to be killed by police than any other racial group.
 Although most American minorities lack much of the communitarian infrastructure that is shown to help mitigate crime, Native Americans are particularly deprived.
 The federal government can take active steps to resolve Native American overrepresentation in prisons and the juvenile corrections system by funding child and family services on reservations, as well as tribal juvenile and addiction rehabilitation centers.
 (Seventy percent of Native Americans convicted of violent crimes claim they had been drinking at the time of the offense, according to the LPLP.)

 “I commend the Commission for creating a mechanism to develop insights and information that have the potential to impact the lives of our citizens in Indian Country,” Judge Erickson said in a statement released by the USSC in Feb.
 2015.
 Hopefully, the Sentencing Commission’s second attempt will be more successful than its first.
 Because “insights and information” abound—what Native communities need now is real action, leading to real change.